PengWin553/POS/README.md

 • Sqlite
 • Node JS (LTS)

-1. Opening the project folder in Visual Studio Code.
+1. Open the project folder in Visual Studio Code.
 2. Open a new terminal, then type and run this command: cd simple-pos-backend2
 3. Now, in that same terminal, type and run: dotnet watch run